🧡 Skip to main content🔍 Skip to search

 Configure Run As…

 Each Task allows configuring its own Run As settings.
-Initially user specifies the settings in the Task Wizard (the Run As step, just after configuring Triggers and Actions).
-After the Task has been created, the Run As settings are available in the Run As tab of Task Properties.
+Initially, it is possible to specify the settings in the Task Wizard (the Run As step, just after configuring Triggers and Actions).
+After the Task has been created, the Run As settings are available in the Run As settings of Task Properties.

-The Task is executed from two (possibly different) user accounts or not executed at all according to the user logon & logoff state which is detected at the moment the Task is about to be started and respective Run As settings.
+It is possible to execute a Task from two user accounts or not execute it at all, depending on the user's logon and logoff state, which is detected at the moment the Task is about to start, according to the respective Run As settings.

 If user is logged in scenario contains the following options: